 - Funding US assets by US dollar borrowings and local retained earnings.
 This means that the impact of movements in the exchange rate is limited to accounting adjustments in the Group's consolidated accounts.
-An accounting profit of £23.5 million (2022 £15.2 million) arises in reserves mainly on the re-translation of the opening net book value of assets in the USA - Incurring all costs used to generate US dollar rental income in US dollars raface rand
+An accounting loss of £8.8 million (2023 - gain of £23.5 million) arises in reserves mainly on the re-translation of the opening net book value of assets in the USA - Incurring all costs used to generate US dollar rental income in US dollars

-This page and opposite page: Strand Palace Hotel, London WC2.
+This page and opposite page: Shelton Street/ Drury Lane, London WC2.